 While it’s not the most polite thing, in the USA it’s more accepted to be less polite in social interactions and just say to a waiter, “I’ll have the steak.”
 Or “I’ll have the steak.
 Thanks” instead of “Hello, I’ll have the steak please.
 Thank you,” like you’d hear in France.”

-Now let’s get into the specific situations where you need to say bonjour in France (regardless of the region).
+Now let’s get into the specific situations where you need to say bonjour in French (regardless of the region of France).
 If you are in France, make sure to speak up and say bonjour before any of the following: